MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

   - This property can throw errors when used.
     - Throws if the value is outside the range of 1-255.

-::: moniker range="=minecraft-bedrock-experimental"
-### **compostingChance**
-`read-only compostingChance: number;`

-This is the percent chance of the item composting in the composter block and generating a compost layer.

-Type: *number*

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.

-Notes:
-  - This property can throw errors when used.
-    - Throws *Error*
-::: moniker-end

 ### **isStackable**
 `read-only isStackable: boolean;`